-Alright, for anyone who refuses to click the link, here’s the setup.
-CNBC is interviewing David Brain, head of a major investment trust, about why charter schools are such phenomenal money-makers for smart investors like him.
+Here’s the setup.
+CNBC is interviewing David Brain, head of a major investment trust, about why charter schools are such phenomenal money-makers for investors like him.
 Here’s the transcript.
-Read it.

 Anchor: Charter schools have become very popular as parents seek more choice in educating their children.
 But are charter schools a wise addition to your investment portfolio?
 Well let’s ask David Brain, President and CEO of Entertainment Properties Trust.
 David, why would I want to add charter schools into my portfolio?

 DB: Well I think it’s a very stable business, very recession-resistant.
 It’s a high-demand product.
 There’s 400,000 kids on waiting lists for charter schools, the industry’s growing about 12-14% a year.
 So it’s a high-growth, very stable, recession-resistant business.
 It’s a public payer, the state is the payer on this category, and if you do business with states with solid treasuries then it’s a very solid business.

 Anchor: Well let me ask you about potential risks, here, to your charter school portfolio, because I understand that three of your nine “Imagine” schools are scheduled to actually lose their charters for the next school year.
 Does this pose a risk to investors?